What is a Dysfunctional Family and How Does It Affect Children?

 - Children may take on a parental role, growing up too quickly and losing their childhood.

-- The children become shy and quiet.
-They learn to hide and repress their emotions.
-In addition, they have a damaged self-esteem.
+- The children become shy and quiet, learning to hide and repress their emotions.
+In addition, their self-esteem may be damaged.

-- The children learn to take advantage of others and become manipulative.
+- They are opportunistic and manipulative.
 They use others’ weaknesses to get what they want.

 Is this Irreversible?

-The strongest proof of that children who come from functional families sometimes still turn into adults with behavior problems.
-On the opposite end of the spectrum, we might see a child who grew up in a dysfunctional family who grows into an empathetic, communicative adult with strong and happy relationships.
+The greatest evidence of this is that a child who grew up in a functional family can turn into an adult with behavioral problems.
+On the opposite end of the spectrum, we might see a child who grew up in a dysfunctional family turn into an empathetic, communicative adult with strong and happy relationships.

 Every person can turn around even the worst situations.
 By being resilient, people can overcome childhood traumas and become happy adults.